anycable/docs.anycable.io/docs/how_to_anycable_server.md

 ### Step 4. gRPC Client

-Then you have to build a gRPC client using [`rpc.proto`](https://github.com/anycable/anycable/blob/master/protos/rpc.proto).
+Then you have to build a gRPC client using a [Protobuf service definition](./rpc_proto.md).

 It has a simple interface with only three methods: `Connect`, `Disconnect` and `Command`.
 Let's go to Step 4 to see, how to use these methods and their return values.